Post-reduction inference for confidence sets of models: Assessment of model adequacy

 leaving $n-d$ degrees of freedom for variation of $y$ consistent with the constraint $s(y)=s^o$, i.e., $\cosuff(s^o)$ is a manifold of dimension $n-d$ embedded in $\RR^n$.
 Once $s^o$ is observed, the notional random variable $Q(s^o)$ captures the randomness in $Y$ after conditioning on $S=s^o$ and is constrained to $\cosuff(s^o)$.
 The implicit general definition of $Q(s^o)$ is

 where $\mathcal{A}\subseteq \cosuff(s^o)$ by definition.

 Barndorff-Nielsen and Cox (1994, p.~29) encourage an understanding of the separation \eqref{eqFactorisationThm} for the assessment of model adequacy by hypothetically treating the data as arising in two stages: in the first stage we learn that $S=s^o$ which is used for inference on $\theta$.
 In the second stage we learn that $Y=y^o$, which is effectively one draw from the conditional distribution of $Y$ given $S=s^o$.
 If $y^o$ is extreme when calibrated against this conditional distribution, that casts doubt on the adequacy of the model.
 This is the usual analogue of proof by contradiction underpinning the core Fisherian hypothesis tests.
-In the context of confidence sets of models, the strategy based on falsification of hypotheses does not involve an alternative hypothesis and thereby evades the post-selection inference problem induced through use of the likelihood ratio statistic with a data-dependent encompassing model.
+By calibrating $y^o$ against the conditional distribution under the model hypothesis of $Y$ given $S=s^o$, we avoid the need to compare a smaller model against a larger one, thereby avoiding the post-reduction miscalibration suffered by a likelihood ratio test against a data-dependent encompassing model, as described in \S \ref{secIntro}.

 For some models, notably the linear regression model and canonical generalised linear models, the co-sufficient manifold can be specified explicitly.
 When this is not the case, it is natural to seek local approximations to the manifold of interest, and since $s(y^o)=s^o$ by construction, it is reasonable to consider the tangent plane to $\cosuff(s^o)$ locally at $y^o$.
 Some discussion of this is provided in \S \ref{secTangent}.
 We focus in the present paper on situations for which the co-sufficient manifold is readily deduced.